Guarding Your Privacy

 Sale of Personal Information by State and Local Governments

 Public records containing personal information such as homeowners’ documents, police and court records, utility records, and marriage and divorce records have always been available for sale in paper form.
-With the growing use of computer databases and the Internet, however, it is easier than ever to obtain these records for fraudulent use without leaving behind a paper trail.
-Public databases can now be accessed directly from many government computers and through commercial database vendors.
+Now these records can be obtained on-line and used for fraudulent purposes—all without leaving behind a paper trail.
+Public databases can also be accessed directly from many government computers and through commercial database vendors.

 Businesses and Other Organizations with Information About You